 Turn off your power switches

 We cannot begin to calculate the potential savings here as there is no common household example.
-You may have lots of devices, old refrigerator with poor seals, live in a location where air con is needed most of the year, etc. but turning off your power switches after using a device (kettle, toaster), turning off lights when you leave a room, turning off all power when you go away for the weekend or on holidays is simply a good thing to do for your budgeting, for the environment, for your energy consumption and carbon footprint.
+You may have lots of devices, old refrigerators with poor seals, live in a location where air con is needed most of the year, etc. but turning off your power switches after using a device (kettle, toaster), turning off lights when you leave a room, turning off all power when you go away for the weekend or on holidays is simply a good thing to do for your budgeting, for the environment, for your energy consumption and carbon footprint.
 So regardless of budgeting needs, adopt this habit anyway!

 Find cheaper fuel

-With a very quick Google search it looks like average fuel consumption is 1,800 litres per year and 15,000km travel distance.
+With a very quick Google search, it looks like the average fuel consumption is 1,800 litres per year and 15,000km travel distance.
 Based on this information if you planned where you get your fuel from (not just what's convenient) and saved $0.05 per litre, you could save $90 per year.
 Not much but let's consider this a little further.

 In the area I live, I can find a price difference of $0.35 between a major fuel supplier and a budget supplier just by turning off the main road.

 One tank of fuel per week with a 50L top up = 2,600 litres

 If the average annual savings by looking at cheaper fuel stops is $0.20, the potential savings in this example is $520 per year.

 If car travel is chewing up the cash on a weekly basis, perhaps it's time to consider public transport.